emojicode/emojicode.github.io/src/guides/compile-and-run.md

 ```

 🍿 with can also be used to list key value pairs, where each key is separated
 from its value with a ➡️.
-This will create an instance of 🍯 is stored into
+This will create an instance of 🍯, which is stored
-`dictionary`.
-The type 🍯 is known as dictionary or hash map in other languages.
+into `dictionary`.
+The type 🍯 is known as dictionary or hash map in other
+languages.

 The method to access a dictionary is also called `🐽`, so intuitively we would
 write: